ΑΙhub.org

 About Andrews

 Andrews (Ata) Kangah is a researcher at Armtos, a non-profit focused on implementing solutions for the UN SDG goals and environmental protection and sustainability.
-His research focuses on applying machine learning, specifically semantic segmentation to identifying and localizing mining-affected areas in Ghana.
-Ata also doubles as a Lead Software Engineer at MinoHealth AI Labs and KaraAgro AI Labs.
-He is also a DevSecOps engineer working remotely at tech11 GmbH, an insurance software company for the European market situated in Wuzburg Germany.
-He contributed in the past to The Startup and Better Programming on Medium as a content creator.
-He contributes his ideas and thoughts on Bluwr.com as THE JEDI.
+His research focuses on applying machine learning, specifically Semantic Segmentation to identifying and localizing mining affected areas in Ghana.
+He is also a DevSecOps engineer at tech11 Gmbh.
+He also contributes his knowledge to the software direction at minohealth AI Labs.
+In the past, Ata contributed to The Startup and Better Programming on Medium as a content creator.
+He contributes his ideas and thoughts currently on Bluwr.com as THEJEDI.
 Ata was a mentor at the 2021 Google Africa Developers Scholarship Program as a cloud track instructor.
-In his early career, he worked as a Contingent Software Engineer at Morgan Stanley through Turntabl Ghana Ltd., where he contributed to the Central Tools team.
+In his early career, He worked as a Contingent Software Engineer at Morgan Stanley through Turntabl Ghana Ltd, where he contributed to the Central Tools team.

 tags: